freddiehaddad/oxidized/README.md

 3. **Will it embed Vimscript / Lua?** Probably not directly.
 Expect a lean capability‑scoped extension / plugin layer in a later phase.
 4. **Why rewrite instead of contribute to Neovim?** Different experiment: explore how far a clean, aggressively modular Rust design can go sans legacy ballast.
 5. **Should I daily‑drive it?** Not yet.
 Follow along, kick the tires, file crisp issues.
-6. **Why is the cursor sometimes bashful with super wide emoji?** Terminal quirks + early width handling.
-We’re Unicode‑correct logically; visual polish will keep improving.
+6. **Why is the cursor sometimes bashful with super wide emoji?** Terminal quirks & differing width heuristics.
+The internal model is fully cluster‑aware; remaining issues are presentation polish.
 7. **Does it still redraw the whole screen every keypress?** No. Cursor moves repaint just the affected lines; small edits repaint only changed lines.
 Scroll/resize/large edit bursts still force a full frame (on purpose) until scroll region optimization lands.
-8. **What’s next?** Phase 4 will target scroll performance (scroll region commands), output batching, and early groundwork for splits & syntax.
+8. **What’s next?** Deeper scroll performance & batching refinements, multi‑viewport layout groundwork, then early syntax / styling layers atop the cluster model.
-9. **How do I see performance metrics?** Internally tracked (frame counts, dirty funnel, timings) but not exposed yet — a dashboard command is on the backlog.
+9. **How do I see performance metrics?** Internally tracked (frame counts, dirty funnel, timings, cluster render stats) but not exposed yet — a dashboard command is on the backlog.
 10. **Will there be LSP / completion / git soon?** Yes, but only after core rendering + windowing are sturdier.
 Foundation first.

 ## Dual License